logos-co/roadmap/content/roadmap/consensus/candidates/carnot/overview.md

 editor: "Corey Petty"
 ---

 Carnot (formerly LogosBFT) is a Byzantine Fault Tolerant (BFT) [consensus](roadmap/consensus/index.md) candidate for the Nomos Network that utilizes Fountain Codes and a committees tree structure to optimize message propagation in the presence of a large number of nodes, while maintaining high througput and fast finality.
+More specifically, these are the research contributions in Carnot.
+To our knowledge, Carnot is the first consensus protocol that can achieve together all of these properties:

+1. Scalability: Carnot is highly scalable, scaling to thousands of nodes.
+2. Responsiveness: The ability of a protocol to operate with the speed of a wire but not a maximum delay (block delay, slot time, etc.) is called responsiveness.
+Responsiveness reduces latency and helps the Carnot achieve Fast Finality.
+Moreover, it improves Carnot's resilience against adversaries that can slow down network traffic.
+3. Fork avoidance: Carnot avoids the formation of forks in a happy path.
+Forks formation has the following adverse consequences that the Carnot avoids.
+  1. Wastage of resources on orphan blocks and reduced throughput with increased latency for transactions in orphan blocks
+  2. Increased attack vector on PoS as attackers can employ a strategy to force the network to accept their fork resulting in increased stake for adversaries.

 - [FAQ](roadmap/consensus/candidates/carnot/FAQ.md): Here is a page that tracks various questions people have around Carnot.